-BOARD POSITION # OF ELECTED OR ELIGIBILITY TO RUN FOR ELIGIBLITY TO VOTE FOR SEATS APPOINTED?
-THE SEAT THE SEAT Resident Zone 10 Representative Term: 4 Years 1 Elected Stakeholder who is at least 18 years of age at the time of the election who lives within Zone 10 of the Council boundaries.
+BOARD POSITION # OF SEATS ELECTED OR APPOINTED?
+ELIGIBILITY TO RUN FOR THE SEAT ELIGIBLITY TO VOTE FOR THE SEAT Resident Zone 10 Representative Term: 4 Years 1 Elected Stakeholder who is at least 18 years of age at the time of the election who lives within Zone 10 of the Council boundaries.
 Any Stakeholder who is at least 16 years of age at the time of the election, excluding community interest Stakeholders.
-Business Representatives Term: 4 Years 5 Elected Stakeholders who own, operate, or work in a business or own business property or residential income property within the Council boundaries and who are at least 18 years of age at the time of the election.
-Any Stakeholder who is at least 16 years of age at the time of the election, excluding community interest Stakeholders.
-Organization Representatives Term: 4 Years 3 Elected Stakeholder who is at least 18 years of age at the time of the election who officially represents organized groups of Stakeholders within the Council boundaries.
-Any Stakeholder who is at least 16 years of age at the time of the election, excluding community interest Stakeholders.
+Business Representatives Term: 4 Years 5 Elected Stakeholders who own, operate, or work in a business or own business property or residential income property within the Council boundaries and who are at least 18 years of age at the time of the election. election, excluding community Organization Representatives Term: 4 Years 3 Elected Stakeholder who is at least 18 years of age at the time of the election who officially represents organized groups of Stakeholders within the Council boundaries.
 At-Large Representatives Term: 4 Years 5 Elected Any Stakeholder who is at least 18 years of age at the time of the election.
 Any Stakeholder who is at least 16 years of age at the time of the election.
 School Education Representative Term: 4 Years 1 Elected Stakeholder who works at a school or represents an official school booster organization in the council area and who is at least 18 years of age at the time of the election.
 Any Stakeholder who is at least 16 years of age at the time of the election, excluding community interest Stakeholders.
 School Student Representative Term: 1 Year 1 Appointed Stakeholder who attends a school in the council area and who is between 14 and up to 18 years of age at the time of the election.
 By Board appointment.